Founded in 1893 as a Land Grant University, Montana State University (MSU) is

 with digital initiatives in an academic library environment

-success in cultivating and developing relationships with academic units and
+success in cultivating and developing collaborative relationships with peers

 research interest and scholarly activity in the field.